kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 It's that second pass where I get to put a name to a piece of logic.
 Where I get to say _what_ rather than _how_.
 Where the readability of code improves dramatically.
 This is among the most basic ways we can improve code.

-Take a moment to look at your own code--especially in the "highest" areas of your stack where the semantics really _should_ be more human-readable.
+Take a moment to look at your own code--especially in the "higher" areas of your stack where the semantics really _should_ be more human-readable.
 You might be surprised how many bits of logic are sprinkled about that could be wrapped up into a meaningful name.

 * * *